vargalaszlo87/audion-receiver-3/README.md

 ## 📐 How it works?

-▶️ **Channel selector:** this section is a tuned bandwidth filter.
+▶️ **Channel selector:**

+This section is a tuned bandwidth filter.

-  What does it mean that selectivity is weak if there is only one resonant circuit in the radio? 😡 The strongest radio station can be heard in the full band.
+😡 What does it mean that selectivity is weak if there is only one resonant circuit in the radio? 😡 The strongest radio station can be heard in the full band.

-▶️ **Input stage:**
+▶️ **Input** stage:

-  - Receives the antenna signal and make impedance transformation.
+  - receives the antenna signal
+  - make impedance transformation

+▶️ **Tuned RF preamplifier** stage:

+Second bandwidth filter in collector section.

+  - tunnable f0 of bandwidth
+  - tunnable gain of amplifier